tuxiem/AspNetCore-keycloak/README.md

 You can probably find other examples on github, where they do this.

 ## Token exchange
-In order to do token exchange with a keycloak client to a keycloak client, you will need to add a middleware handling the exchange token creation.
+There is a token exchange example in KeycloakAuthDotNet6 that needs to be uncommented in the HomeController, it implements middleware handling the exchange token and refresh token creation.
 Official documentation on token exchange: https://www.keycloak.org/docs/latest/securing_apps/#_token-exchange
 The appsettings needs to be updated with the Audience and token exchange point.
 Name | Example Value | Docker env name